 Target 10.3 Ensure equal opportunity and reduce inequalities of outcome, including by eliminating discriminatory laws, policies and practices and promoting appropriate legislation, policies and action in this regard

-While we have made progress against our goals, we know we have more work to do. .
+While we have made progress against our goals, we know we have more work to do.

-We take our responsibility to increase representation of women in senior-level roles seriously, and are committed to attracting, retaining, supporting, enabling and developing women.
+We take our responsibility to increase representation of women in senior-level roles seriously, and are committed to attracting, retaining, supporting, enabling, and developing women.
 Our commitment to the UK government’s Women in Finance Charter, which RBC in the British Isles signed up to in 2017, is a key component of holding ourselves accountable for the progress we make.

 Over the last year we have:

-For the 12 months ending 31st July 2023, women across the British Isles accounted for 42% of all new hires and received 32% of promotionsDisclaimer3.
-These actions demonstrate the extent to which Diversity and Inclusion goals are established within the organization and how we track recruitment, promotion and retention rates for women to measure progress against our commitments.
+For the 12 months ending 31 July 2024, women across the British IslesDisclaimer1 accounted for 42.9% of all new hires and received 49.1% of promotions.
+The number of new hires is a slight increase on 2023, however promotions for women have increased significantly from 32%.
+These actions demonstrate the impact of our efforts within the organisation and how we track recruitment, promotion and retention rates for women to measure progress against our commitment.

 This Women in Finance Charter Annual Update Submission Form includes information about Royal Bank of Canada (“RBC”, “we”, “our” or “us”) operations in the British Isles (excluding RBC Brewin Dolphin).